Velvet scoter: Description

 The velvet scoter is 51–56 cm in length and has a wingspan of 90–99 cm.
 It is a relatively large sea duck with a thick neck, a long broad bill and a pointed tail.
 The plumage of the male is glossy black with large white wing patches and small white patches behind the eye.
 The bill is partly orange.
 The female is similar to the male but lacks the gloss on the feathers and is duller and browner.

 Distribution

 They breed in northern Europe, from Norway to the Yenisey River in central Siberia and also northeast Kazakhstan.
 It winters farther south in temperate zones, Europe as far south as Great Britain, and on the Black and Caspian Sea.
 Small numbers reach France and northern Spain.
 It forms large flocks on suitable coastal waters.
 These are tightly packed, and the birds tend to take off together.

-Lake Tabatskuri in the region of Samtskhe-Javakheti, Georgia, holds the last breeding population of velvet scoters in the Caucasus.
+Lake Tabatskuri in the region of Samtskhe–Javakheti, Georgia, holds the last breeding population of velvet scoters in the Caucasus.
 Studies into this population in 2017–2018 found 25–35 pairs at the lake, with substantially fewer nesting.
+Telemetry studies revealed this population winters in the Black Sea, particularly the Samsun Bay in Turkey.
 Competition for nesting locations, predation on velvet scoters by gulls, and disturbance by fishing activities were identified as contributing factors to reproductivity rates that were considered as "poor".